Ewael/Boxes/HackTheBox/Magic/README.md

 Author: Ewaël

-**Magic** is still and active box.
+**Magic** is still an active box.
 Writeup and files will be released when the box is retired.